kneasle/kneasle.github.io/content/blog/other-posts.md

 languages = ["all"]
 +++

+This is a collection of posts (with some videos) that I have read and enjoyed and think are worth sharing.
+In general, these say something insightful about software engineering or challenge established ideas in an interesting way.

 ## Non-Programming
 - [Don't sacrifice the right ideas to win the right words (Drew Devault)](https://drewdevault.com/2019/09/17/The-wrong-words-but-the-right-ideas.html)
 - [The Silence is Deafening (Devon Zuegel)](https://devonzuegel.com/post/the-silence-is-deafening)